cheind/py-motmetrics/Readme.md

 ### Features at a glance
 - *Variety of metrics* <br/>
-Provides MOTA, MOTP, track quality measures and more.
+Provides MOTA, MOTP, track quality measures, global ID measures and more.
 The results are [comparable](#MOTChallengeCompatibility) with the popular [MOTChallenge][MOTChallenge] benchmarks.
 - *Distance agnostic* <br/>
 Supports Euclidean, Intersection over Union and other distances measures.
 - *Complete event history* <br/>